Shegzimus/DE_NASA_NeoW_Pipeline/README.md

 ## Motivation
 I'm going to build a pipeline that efficiently moves and stores NASA's Near Earth Object Web Service Data on GCP.
-The goal is to ensure quick access to valuable space data.
-I'm keen to practice better pipeline security by using a new way to store pipeline secrets.
-I want to use Docker Hub and Cloud Run to make the solution's Docker image publicly accessible to friends and potential clients.
+The schedule will be weekly and will show the sizes, classes and speed of asteroids that travelled near Earth.
+I want to practice better pipeline security by using *.conf file to store pipeline secrets.
+I want to use Docker Hub and Cloud Run to provision the pipeline and it's vizualizations.

 ## Overview
 This pipeline is designed to: